List of Kung Fu Panda characters: Furious Five

+From left to right: Viper, Crane, Mantis, Monkey, and Tigress.

 The most skilled warriors in China, they are homages to the Five Animals Southern styles of Chinese martial arts: crane, viper, monkey, mantis, and tiger.
-While the Five initially dismissed Po as the Dragon Warrior, they grow to respect his courage and tenacity.
-In the Kung Fu Panda: Legends of Awesomeness episode "Owl Be Back", it is revealed that a previous incarnation of the Five existed, made up of Shifu, Fenghuang, Master Rooster, Master Snow Leopard, and Master Elephant.
+In the Kung Fu Panda: Legends of Awesomeness episode "Owl Be Back", it is revealed that different incarnations of the Five had been defending the Valley of Peace for centuries.

 Tigress

-Master Tigress (voiced by Angelina Jolie in the films, Tara Strong as a cub in the first film and Secrets of the Furious Five, and Kari Wahlgren in Legends of Awesomeness, silent cameo in end credits of Kung Fu Panda 4) is a female South China tiger and the leader of the Furious Five.
+Master Tigress (voiced by Angelina Jolie in the films, Tara Strong as a cub in the first film and Secrets of the Furious Five, and Kari Wahlgren in Legends of Awesomeness, silent cameo in end credits of Kung Fu Panda 4) is a female South China tiger who is the leader of the Furious Five.
 She was initially the most resentful of Po when he was chosen to be the Dragon Warrior instead of her, and the most vocal in her contempt.
 When Tigress overheard Po telling Shifu that he would never be able to defeat Tai Lung, Tigress took it upon herself to intercept the leopard, and managed to counter most of his attacks.
 When Po defeats Tai Lung, Tigress is very impressed, and the first to acknowledge him as a master of kung fu.
 As the film series progresses, Tigress grows closest to Po among his friends in the Jade Palace.

 Tigress' backstory is largely revealed in a series of television specials.
-In Secrets of the Furious Five, it is revealed that she was an orphan living in the Bao Gu Orphanage, feared by the other children for her temper, and she taught herself control by learning to play dominoes.
-She was adopted by Shifu, and in Secrets of the Scroll, it is revealed that Shifu disapproved of her aggression and strength, wanting her to emphasize his control and precision.
-Oogway, on the contrary, encouraged Tigress to grow into her own.
+In Secrets of the Furious Five, it is revealed that she was an orphan living in the Bao Gu Orphanage, feared by the other children for her strength, and she taught herself control by learning to play dominoes.
+Despite this breakthrough, the adults who came to adopt the orphans were still afraid of her, so Shifu decided to adopt her.
+In Secrets of the Scroll, it is revealed that Shifu disapproved of her aggression and strength, wanting her to emphasize his control and precision.
+Oogway, on the contrary, encouraged Tigress to be herself.